-Saturday evening some time in late Summer/early Autumn a 50's & 60's Evening at the Avon Country Club - optional fancy dress (to suit) - ploughman's supper.
-Featuring Chris Redwood an excellent musicien/singer, with all the backing gear, who Specialises in the period.
+Saturday evening, sometime in late Summer/early Autumn a 50's & 60's Evening at the Avon Country Club - optional fancy dress (to suit) - ploughman's supper.
+Featuring Chris Redwood, an excellent musician/singer, with all the backing gear, who specialises in the period.
 Details later.
-The more the better:
+The more the better!
 If previous events ere anything to go by these will be well worth supporting.

 +++++